nordseele/nordhat/hardware/notes.md

 ___
 ## Panels and screen protection
-We provide two sets of files (dxf and fpd) for making the top and bottom panels.
+Two sets of files (dxf and fpd) are provided for making the top and bottom panels.
 They have countersunk holes and chamfer.
 If you want to make acrylic panels you'll have to edit the files to remove the chamfer and countersinks.
 The recommended thickness is 2mm.
 The viewing angle of the OLED display will be affected if the thickness is more than 2mm.

 It is recommended to use a screen protection made of Perspex/ plexiglas.
 Less than 1mm thick.
 It is placed between the top panel and the display.
 Use double sided adhesive tape to attach it.
 The dimensions should be 4cm x 7cm maximum.
 ____